 As we aviators should know by now: a wing can stall at any airspeed.
 When the angle between the relative air flow and wing chord is too large, the wing will stall.
-You can say that the maximum AoA (angle of attack) has been exceeded.
-Visit our pages on the basic lift formula to get a refresher on this subject.
+You can say that the maximum AoA (angle of attack) has been exceeded, which varies with wing configuration (flaps).
+Visit our pages about the basic lift formula to get a refresher on this subject.

 The factors influencing stall speed are weight and balance, load factor, turns (bank angle), the amount of power and flaps or slats installed on the wings.
 On certain wings contamination may also influence stall speeds.
 See our page on stall speed factors for more details.